 "The DCS is a great place to do a Ph.D. in Computer Science because the programme provides the freedom to pursue academic research in my field of Machine Learning and many others, as well as to translate it into practice.
 The institute offers amazing work conditions, outstanding infrastructure with the labs or our DGX-2, and colleagues from all over the world, complemented by the city and nature around it.
 As all the groups are young, there is a start-up atmosphere.
 Everyone is motivated, helps each other out and everything is moving fast."

-The DCS offers a range of courses covering various of advanced topics in Computer Science.
+At the DCS, we offer a range of courses covering all kinds of advanced topics in Computer Science.
 Furthermore, our students have the opportunity to gain in depth knowledge about quantitative methods by participating in the courses of the GSERM summer school.
-Excellent graduates of Master's programmes in Computer Science or closely related subjects qualify for the DCS.
-Prospective Ph.D. students need explicit support from a member of the Computer Science faculty to apply.

-Faculty

-The research activities of the faculty of the School of Computer Science cover a wide range of topics.
+The DCS programme is open to skilled graduates of Master's programmes in Computer Science or closely related subjects.
+Faculty The research activities of the School of Computer Science cover a wide range of topics.
 Our website offers you an overview as well as the contact information for you to get in touch with your potential future supervisor.
-Find out more at:

-scs.unisg.ch

-Structure of the DCS programme

-The DCS programme is divided into a coursework phase and a research phase.
-The coursework phase takes a maximum of four semesters in which students need to earn 12 ECTS.
-In the research phase students advance their research, publish articles, and write a thesis.
-Additionally, they participate in at least two colloquia, during which they present their research to members of the research community and gather their input.
+Structure of the DCS programme The DCS programme is divided into a coursework phase and a research phase.
+The coursework phase takes a maximum of four semesters in which you need to earn 12 ECTS from the combination of course work as outlined in the programme regulations and the programme scheme.
+In the research phase that takes up to six semesters, you will advance your research, further elaborate the Ph.D. thesis and put it to discussion in two mandatory colloquia.
 Our website offers further details about the programme structure.

-Programme language

-The DCS is taught in English.
+Programme language The DCS is taught in English.